aspnet/AzureSignalR-samples/samples/ReliableChatRoom/README.md

 Get the server key we need to build the chat room server:

-1. Goto [Firebase Console](https://console.firebase.google.com/) and select your client app name
+1. Goto [Firebase Console](https://console.firebase.google.com/) and select your client app

 ![firebase-console-project-selection](./assets/firebase-console-1.png)